mansir04/Sukoon_MentalHealthWebsite/README.md

   cd MentalHealthMERN
 ```

-Go to the Backend/Frontend folder
+Split the terminal and go to the Backend/Frontend folder

 ```bash
   cd Backend